2hux1nb0/PJ-HOUSE/README.md

          >------------------------------------------------- ShiZhe -------------------------------------------------<

-             ShiZhe is a tromenders Java web program about education platform,which focus on future education in China and the world.
+             ShiZhe is a tremendous Java web program about education platform,which focus on future education in China and the world.